-Credit Hours: 3 Prerequisite: MTH 104, BIO 230, Senior-level status Availability: On demand and approval by Division Chair
+Credit Hours: 3 Prerequisite: Senior-level status or approval by Division Availability: On demand

+Chair

 SES 452 Sports and Exercise Science Seminar

 This course gives students the tools to propose research studies in sport and exercise science.
 In addition, students will learn how to review and interpret scholarly research papers.